MadhavWalia/KDDM-Mini-Project/README.md

 ## Installation

-You can install this project using either pip with a virtual environment.
+You can install this project using pip with a virtual environment.

 1. Clone the repository
 ```bash